mrismanaziz/Reforestation/README.md

-## What do you call a nervous javelin thrower?
-Shakespeare.
+## What did one wall say to the other wall?
+I'll meet you at the corner!